 Designing a Fire Pit into the Landscape

-If you’re in the preliminary stages of planning your landscape, fire can be incorporated from the earliest stages.
-Because fire pits are about attracting people to sit and stay awhile, they are often built directly into the hardscape.
-Permanent, bench seating may be built around the fire pit, or if you prefer adjustable seating, you will have a hard surface to securely place chairs.
+If you’re in the preliminary stages of planning your landscape, incorporate fire from the earliest stages.
+Because fire pits are about attracting people to sit and stay awhile, often they are built directly into the hardscape.
+There are several options: build permanent, bench seating may around the fire pit, or securely place chairs on a hard surface.

-Fire pits may be positioned close to the house, but I also like to make the fire pit a destination within the landscape.
+Position fire pits close to the house, or make them a destination within the landscape.
 By placing a fire pit further from the house, it draws people out into the landscape.
-Strategic design can also obscure the location of the fire pit.
+Strategic design obscures the location of the fire pit.
 The purpose of this is less to hide it from view from the house, but to provide seclusion for people around the fire.

-If your hardscaping is already established, you may be able to build a fire pit off of an existing patio or buy a pre-fabricated fire pit to add to your landscape.
+If your hardscaping is already established, build a fire pit off of an existing patio or buy a pre-fabricated fire pit to add.
 There are many styles of fire pit to consider, whether it is portable, pre-fabricated, custom, wood-burning or gas-burning.

-Most hardware stores these days have several selections of DIY kits which are designed to be built in a weekend.
+Most hardware stores these days have several selections of DIY kits designed to be built in a weekend.
 These can be placed directly on the ground or constructed on existing patios.
-Most of these consist of concrete block which are set in a circle and come in a variety of colors.
+Most of these consist of concrete block set in a circle and come in a variety of colors.

-Built-in fire pits tend to look more intentional, upscale, and refined because they are clearly planned and part of the bigger landscape.
-They may be created from stone or cast concrete block.
+Built-in fire pits look more intentional, upscale, and refined because they are clearly planned and part of the bigger landscape.
+They are created from stone or cast concrete block.

-It’s best to work with a professional designer and mason when planning for a custom fire pit because it is so permanent.
-A designer will help determine how the fire pit will work within the whole landscape and make sure it is functional for the size groups you plan to entertain.
-A professional mason will make sure that this custom feature to your landscape is built appropriately and will last a long time.
+Work with a professional designer and mason when planning for a custom fire pit.
+A designer determines how the fire pit will work within the whole landscape and makes sure it is functional for the size groups you plan to entertain.
+A professional mason ensures that this custom feature to your landscape is built appropriately and will last a long time.

 Some people love the smoky smell and the crackling sounds associated with wood burning fires.
 There is also something rewarding about tending a wood fire, stoking and adding wood as the fire ebbs and watching it revive.